 West Virginia isn’t frequently lumped together with the more progressive states in the country.
 But sometimes, there are surprises.

-I admit that I keep up with all kinds of news articles dealing with vaccines and vaccinations.
+I admit that I keep up with all kinds of news articles dealing with vaccines and vaccinations; especially since the new health care reform tax credit was enacted.
 I read about new vaccines in development.
 I read about new vaccine technologies that might prevent autoimmune diseases, like Type 1 diabetes.
 And I read articles about vaccinations from community newspapers, like this story in a local West Virginia newspaper, where I’m reminded of how advanced West Virginia is, at least with respect to vaccines:

 Beginning last year, and continuing every year after, older students entering the seventh and twelfth grade will have shot requirements that must be met before the start of the school year.